What is Python GIL?

 Conclusion:

-If you go further and try ten or N threads, Python’s CPU utilization remains unchanged.
+If you further try ten or N threads, Python's CPU utilization remains unchanged.

 However, rewriting the same dead loop in C, C++, or Java can fully utilize all cores.
-Why can’t Python do this?
+Why is Python not able to do this?
 It is precisely the GIL.

-Although Python threads are real threads, when the interpreter executes code, it has a GIL lock: Global Interpreter Lock.
-Any Python thread must first acquire the GIL lock before executing code, and then the interpreter automatically releases the GIL lock after every 100 bytecode instructions, allowing other threads to execute.
-This GIL global lock actually locks all threads’ execution codes, so multithreading in Python can only alternate execution, even if 100 threads run on a 100-core CPU, they can only use one core.
+Python threads are truly threads, but when the interpreter executes code, it has a GIL lock: Global Interpreter Lock.
+Any Python thread must first acquire the GIL lock before executing, and after every 100 bytecode instructions, the interpreter automatically releases the GIL lock, allowing other threads to execute.
+This GIL global lock actually locks all threads' execution codes, so multi-threading in Python can only alternate execution, even if 100 threads are running on a 100-core CPU, they can only use one core.

-In Python, you can use multithreading, but you cannot expect to effectively utilize multi-core processors.
-If you must use multithreading to utilize multiple cores, you have to implement it through C extensions, although this loses the simplicity and ease of use that Python is known for.
+In Python, you can use multi-threading, but you shouldn't expect to effectively utilize multi-core processors.
+If you really want to use multi-threading to utilize multi-core processors, you have to implement it through C extensions, although this loses the simplicity and ease of use that Python is known for.

-However, there’s no need to worry too much.
-Although Python cannot use multithreading to achieve multi-core tasks, you can achieve multi-core tasks through multiprocessing.
-Multiple Python processes have their own independent GIL locks and do not interfere with each other.
+However, there's no need to worry too much.
+Although Python cannot use multi-threading to achieve multi-core tasks, it can achieve multi-core tasks through multi-processes.
+Multiple Python processes have their own independent GIL locks and do not affect each other.

 Other Notes